Nexmo/station/_partials/stitch/guides/utilizing-events/javascript.md

 language: javascript
 ---

-# Using more Event Listeners with the Nexmo Stitch JavaScript SDK
+# Using more Event Listeners with the Nexmo Client SDK for JavaScript

-In this getting started guide we'll cover adding more events to the Conversation we created in the [simple conversation with member invites](/stitch/in-app-messaging/guides/inviting-members/javascript) getting started guide.
+In this getting started guide we'll cover adding more events to the Conversation we created in the [simple conversation with member invites](/client-sdk/in-app-messaging/guides/inviting-members/javascript) getting started guide.
 We'll deal with multiple types of events, the ones that come via the conversation, and the ones we send to the conversation.

 ## Concepts